tersoy/Blind-Roller-Code-Folder/README.md

-V2------Blind Roller Remote Control Using Step Motor
+V2------Blind Roller Remote Control Using Step Motor //In Progress

 -I used NEMA17 Step motor to have more certain control over the angles.
 -I used TMC TMC2209 to drive step motor sliently and smoothly as a motor driver